-When the cleanup of Hanford began in 1989, technologies were pioneered at Hanford to remove waste from the tanks and the development of new techniques and technologies continues today as Washington River Protection Solutions improves its understanding of the waste.
+When the cleanup effort began in 1989, technologies were pioneered to remove the waste from Hanford’s oldest tanks and transfer it to newer double-shell tanks.
+The development of new techniques and technologies continues today under WRPS management.

-There are 149 aging single-shell tanks, more than 60 of which have leaked as much as 1 million gallons to the surrounding soil.
+There are 149 aging single-shell tanks, dozens of which have leaked as much as 1 million gallons to the surrounding soil.
 Most of the pumpable liquids have been removed from the aging single-shell tanks and transferred to Hanford’s 28 newer and safer double-shell tanks, leaving behind mostly dry saltcake and mud-like sludge.